The Arc apartments: Public realm

 The open ground in the immediate vicinity is known as the Arc Public Realm.
 Most of this is a plaza between the concave frontage of the apartment buildings and the Abercorn Basin, which opens to the River Lagan and hosts Belfast Harbour Marina.
 The plaza is designed in Titanic Quarter style and is artistically enhanced with sculptures and street furniture.
 Next to the oldest residential building, the Belfast Buoys are installed.

 Media appearances

 The Arc has featured in popular television shows.
 For example, Marcella Series 3 has a scene in which the title character parks in the Arc basement car park and walks away.
 For another scene, a "body" was filmed falling from an Arc apartment balcony, apparently confusing some viewers.
 Other media properties which feature scenes shot in the Arc or the Public Realm include Halo: Nightfall, Line of Duty and The Fall.

-External wall safety (EWS1) review
+External wall safety review and Arc remediation project

-After the Grenfell Tower fire which led to the United Kingdom cladding crisis, the Arc underwent an external wall safety review.
-The inspection revealed possible fire hazards which may require remedial works with estimated costs of several thousand pounds per two-bedroom property.
-Because the Arc has not yet achieved EWS1 certification and there is no funded remediation plan, banks are currently unwilling to lend to potential property buyers.
+After the Grenfell Tower fire of 2017 which led to the United Kingdom cladding crisis, the Arc underwent an external wall safety review.
+The inspection revealed fire hazards requiring remedial works with estimated costs of several thousand pounds per two-bedroom property.
+In July 2023, it was announced that Northern Ireland buildings of the Arc's type could benefit from full UK government funding for cladding remediation.
+In September 2023, an application for planning permission for a remediation project was filed.
+The project involves replacing the timber and zinc materials in the external walls, balconies and podium gardens.
+In late 2024 the funding for the project was finally approved.
+The Arc remediation project began on March 27th, 2025 and is expected to run for 18 months.